-Choosing the legal form of your business is a crucial decision which will have repercussions on its management, its taxation, and its legal obligations.
+Choosing the legal form of your business is a crucial decision that will impact its management, taxation, and legal obligations.
 Each legal form offers unique characteristics suited to different types of activities and needs.
-This article explores the main legal forms of business in Quebec and Canada, detailing their uses, particularities, advantages and disadvantages.
+This article explores the main legal forms of business in Quebec and Canada, detailing their uses, specific features, advantages, and disadvantages.

 Introduction

-Whether you are just starting out or considering restructuring your business, understanding the different legal forms available is essential.
-This article guides you through common options, their specifics, and the criteria for choosing the one that best suits your business goals.
+Whether you're just starting up or considering restructuring your business, understanding the different legal structures available is essential.
+This article guides you through the common options, their specific features, and the criteria for choosing the one that best suits your business objectives.

 Summary of business forms